The Best Firewood A – Z

 Apple: Burns slowly producing reasonable heat, a nice odour but only a moderate flame.

-Ash: Burns well with low smoke and an excellent flame pattern.
+Ash: Burns well with low smoke and an excellent flame pattern, Recommended.

-Birch: Burns quickly providing lively flames a high heat output and a pleasing smell.
-Often mixed with other slower burning logs.
+Birch: Burns quickly producing a lot of heat, lively flames and a pleasing smell, often mixed with slower burning logs, Recommended.

 Cedar: Burns well providing long lasting heat and a distinctive insect repelling aroma.